SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/onboard.rst

 How to use the credentials
 --------------------------

-Refer to the :ref:`journal client authentication configuration <swh-devel:journal-client-authentication>`.
+Refer to the :ref:`journal client authentication configuration <journal-client-authentication>`.

 How to create the objstorage credentials
 ----------------------------------------